Benjamin O. Davis Jr.

 Benjamin Oliver Davis Jr. (December 18, 1912 – July 4, 2002) was a United States Air Force (USAF) general and commander of the World War II Tuskegee Airmen.

 He was the first African-American brigadier general in the USAF.
 After his retirement, on December 9, 1998, he was advanced to four-star general by President Bill Clinton.
 During World War II, Davis was commander of the 99th Fighter Squadron and the 332nd Fighter Group, which escorted bombers on air combat missions over Europe.
 Davis flew sixty missions in P-39 Airacobra, Curtiss P-40 Warhawk, P-47 Thunderbolt, and P-51 Mustang fighters and was one of the first African-American pilots to see combat.
-Davis followed in his father's footsteps in breaking racial barriers, as Benjamin O. Davis Sr. had been the first Black brigadier general in the United States Army.
+Davis followed in his father's footsteps in breaking racial barriers, as Benjamin O. Davis Sr. had been the first Black general in the United States Army.

 Early life

 Benjamin Oliver Davis Jr. was born in Washington, D.C. on December 18, 1912, the second of three children born to Benjamin O. Davis Sr. and Elnora Dickerson Davis.
 His father was a U.S. Army officer, a lieutenant at that time, stationed in Wyoming with the 9th Cavalry, a segregated African-American regiment.
 Davis Sr. served 41 years before he was promoted to brigadier general in October 1940.
 Elnora Davis died from complications after giving birth to their third child in 1916.

 In the summer of 1926, at age 13, Davis Jr (or Davis) flew with a barnstorming pilot at Bolling Field in Washington, D.C.
 The experience led to his determination to become a pilot himself.

 In 1929, at the beginning of the Great Depression, Davis graduated from Central High School in Cleveland, Ohio.
 That same year, he began attending Western Reserve University (1929–1930).